Cannabis

 Introduction

 When we began this project in 2003 we made a joke about including dagga in the table of contents with a note like “banned” or “removed” on the referenced page; we laughed and continued research on the other chapters.
-Sixteen years later we began work on the chapter with a quiet sense of irony, the (updated) page that you are looking at now.
+Sixteen years later we began work on the chapter with a quiet sense of irony, the (frequently updated) page that you are looking at now.

 International business environment